-Professor's name: Prof. Luigi Maria Larocca E-mail: luigimaria.larocca@unicamillus.org
+Head Professor: Prof. Luigi Maria Larocca- Prof Francesco Pierconti francesco.pierconti@unicamillus.org

+E-mail: luigimaria.larocca@unicamillus.org;

-PREREQUISITES
+PREREQUISITES / PREREQUISITES

-Although there are no prerequisites, a knowledge of basic elements of chemistry, biology, anatomy, histology, microbiology, biochemistry and general pathology is necessary.
+Although there are no prerequisites, a knowledge of basic elements of chemistry, biology, anatomy, histology, general pathology and microbiology is necessary.

-LEARNING OBJECTIVES
+EDUCATIONAL OBJECTIVES / LEARNING OBJECTIVES

-- Knowledge of the role of Anatomic Pathology in all clinical settings - Knowledge of the procedures and the tools for carrying out a macroscopic examination - Understanding of the principles that are the basis of a cytological and histological diagnosis Students are expected to work towards meeting the following objectives: - Knowledge and understanding (Dublin 1): To recognize morphological and functional differences between normal and pathological tissues and to understand, from a structural, morphological and functional perspective, the different types of pathological lesions. - Applying knowledge and understanding (Dublin 2): Students will be able to interpret data originating from a laboratory of histopathology, to apply principles of diagnostic pathology.
-Students will be able to recognize the morphological characteristic of different pathological tissue and they will be introduced to the modern concept of personalized therapy - Making judgments (Dublin 3): Students will be able to integrate pathological findings with clinical manifestations of diseases and to understand the mechanisms underlying signs and symptoms of diseases. - Communication skills (Dublin 4): To become familiar with essential terminology related to human diseases and to the concepts of disease etiology, pathogenesis, morphological characteristics - Learning skills (Dublin 5): Students will learn the morphological and functional alterations that pathogens and aberrant stimuli can induce in molecules, cells and tissues and their consequences for the entire organism as well as the basic defensive mechanisms in response to them.
+- Knowledge of the role of Anatomic Pathology in all clinical settings - Knowledge of the procedures and the tools for carrying out a macroscopic examination - Knowledge of the pre-analytical and analytical procedures to process histological specimens - Understanding of the principles that are the basis of a cytological and histological diagnosis

+Students are expected to work towards meeting the following objectives:

+- Knowledge and understanding (Dublin 1): To recognize morphological and functional differences between normal and diseased tissues and to understand, from a structural, morphological and functional perspective, the different types of pathological lesions. - Applying knowledge and understanding (Dublin 2): Students will be able to interpret data originating from a laboratory of histopathology, to apply principles of diagnostic pathology.
+Students will be able to recognize the morphological characteristic of different pathological tissue and they will be introduced to the modern concept of personalized therapy - Making judgments (Dublin 3): Students will be able to integrate pathological findings with clinical manifestations of diseases and to understand the mechanisms underlying signs and symptoms of diseases. - Communication skills (Dublin 4): To become familiar with essential terminology related to human diseases and to the concepts of disease etiology, pathogenesis, morphological characteristics - Learning skills (Dublin 5): Students will learn the morphological and functional alterations that pathogens and aberrant stimuli can induce in molecules, cells and tissues and their consequences for the entire organism as well as the basic defense mechanisms in response to them.